deniszholob/satisfactory-cheat-sheet/CONTRIBUTING.md

 3. Create a new Pull Request.
 4. Write a good description of the changes this pull-request will make.
 5. You must provide screenshots if there is a visual change.

+## Hidden Files in VSCode
+Some files are hidden in vscode by default, see the `files.exclude` option in the [settings file](.vscode/settings.json)